"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Elena Greenberg ~

 Elena joined the FJECC team in 2022.
 Originally from New York City, she attended Binghamton University where she obtained her Bachelor’s Degree in Psychology and graduated from Fordham University with a Masters degree in Early Childhood Education.
 Elena has been teaching in public and private schools since 2013.
 She has taught as a lead teacher for preschool, pre-K and Kindergarten in New York City and Massachusetts.
-Elena moved to Massachusetts two years ago with her husband, daughter (former FJECC student) and dog.
+Elena moved to Massachusetts in 2022 with her husband, daughter (former FJECC student) and dog.

 In her free time, she enjoys playing musical instruments, singing, growing fruits and vegetables in her garden and exploring nature with her family.
 She is excited to share another amazing year with the Purple Room team!